Learning Branching Heuristics for Propositional Model Counting: Data Generation

-\cell[R,n,r]\footnote{ The parameters of the cellular automata dataset in a previous version of this paper were slightly different, causing small discrepancies in the results values while not affecting the overall conclusion.}: Elementary (i.e., one-dimensional, binary) Cellular Automata are simple systems of computation where the cells of an $n$-bit binary state vector are progressed through time by repeated applications of a rule $R$ (seen as a function on the state space).
+\item \cell[R,n,r]: Elementary (i.e., one-dimensional, binary) Cellular Automata are simple systems of computation where the cells of an $n$-bit binary state vector are progressed through time by repeated applications of a rule $R$ (seen as a function on the state space).
 Figure \ref{fig:cells}a shows the evolution grid of rules 9, 35 and 49 for 20 iterations.

-Reversing Elementary Cellular Automata was proposed as a benchmark problem in SAT Competition 2018 \cite{heule2018proceedings}.
-To generate an instance, we randomly sample a state $T$.
-The problem is then to compute the number of initial states $I$ that would lead to terminal state $T$ in $r$ applications of $R$, i.e., $\big\vert\{I: R^r(I)=T\}\big\vert$.
-The proposed CNF encoding in \cite{heule2018proceedings} encodes the entire $r$-step evolution grid by mapping each cell to a single Boolean variable, $n\times r$ in total.
-The clauses impose the constraints between cells of consecutive rows as given by the rule $R$.
+Reversing Elementary Cellular Automata: Given a randomly sampled state $T$, compute the number of initial states $I$ that would lead to that terminal state $T$ in $r$ applications of $R$, i.e., $\big\vert\{I: R^r(I)=T\}\big\vert$.
+The entire $r$-step evolution grid is encoded by mapping each cell to a Boolean variable ($n\times r$ in total).
+The clauses impose the constraints between cells of consecutive rows as given by $R$.
 The variables corresponding to $T$ (last row of the evolution grid) are assigned as unit clauses.
+This problem was taken from SATCOMP 2018 \cite{heule2018proceedings}.

-\grid[s,t]: This dataset is based on encoding a grid world with different types of squares (e.g., lava, water, recharge), and a formal specification such as \emph{``Do not recharge while wet''}, or \emph{``avoid lava''}~\cite{vazquez-neurips18,gridencoding}.
-We randomly sample a grid world of size $s$ and a random starting position $I$ for an agent.
-At each step, the agent chooses to move uniformly at random between the 4 available directions.
-We encode the following problem to CNF: \emph{``Count the number of trajectories of length $t$ beginning from $I$ that always avoid lava''}.
-This number can be used to compute the probability of satisfaction of the agent policy, which can be used for example to infer specifications from demonstrations (see \cite{vazquez-neurips18,gridencoding} for details).
+\item \grid[s,t]: This bounded horizon planning problem from \cite{vazquez-neurips18,gridencoding} is based on encoding a grid world with different types of squares (e.g., lava, water, recharge), and a formal specification such as \emph{``Do not recharge while wet''} or \emph{``avoid lava''}.
+We randomly sample a grid world of size $s$ and a starting position $I$ for an agent.
+We encode to CNF the problem of counting the number of trajectories of length $t$ beginning from $I$ that always avoid lava.